Adventure Travel Visa Guide: 10 Countries for 2026

 - Portugal: D7 visa for remote workers, renewable for up to 5 years.
 Access to Europe’s best surf and trekking.

 - Georgia: Remotely from Georgia program, 1 year, no application fee.
-Access to Caucasus trekking and skiing.
+Access to Caucasus trekking and skiing in one of the most underrated adventure destinations in the world.

 - Costa Rica: Digital Nomad visa, 1 year, requires $3,000/month income proof.
 Access to Pacific and Caribbean adventure.

 - Indonesia: B211A visa (remote worker), 6 months.
-Access to Bali diving, Java volcanos, Komodo trekking.
+Access to Bali diving, Java volcanoes, Komodo trekking.

 - Colombia: Digital Nomad visa, 2 years.
 Access to Caribbean diving, Andean trekking, Amazon jungle.